Valid F-screening in linear regression: Proofs of theoretical results in Sections and

 \section{Proofs of theoretical results in Sections~\ref{sec:method} and \ref{sec:retrospective}}

-{E.\arabic{figure}} {E.\arabic{equation}} {E.\arabic{remark}} In this appendix, we provide proofs for all theorems and propositions from the main text.
+{F.\arabic{figure}} {F.\arabic{equation}} {F.\arabic{remark}} In this appendix, we provide proofs for all theorems and propositions from the main text.
 We begin by stating and proving a lemma that will be useful.